KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

 During this phase, content is written, reviewed, and refined with a focus on clarity, technical accuracy, and consistency. **Visual elements** are used selectively where they support understanding.
-Reusable graphics and UI elements are placed centrally in reference sections whenever possible to avoid redundancy and improve maintainability.
+Reusable graphics and UI elements are maintained centrally whenever possible to avoid redundancy and improve maintainability.

 After publication, feedback and usage insights are continuously incorporated into further documentation development.
 Documentation is treated as a **living product** that evolves